 Moving Forward Towards a Sober Future

-To better understand a situation, we must know it’s history.
-The history of Vicodin and other drugs like it show us that we have gotten completely out of hand with prescription pain relievers, to the point where we now overmedicate these drugs more than any other country on Earth.
-This has to change.
-At A Forever Recovery, our commitment is to learning as much about this problem with pill drugs and heroin as we can, so we can actually do something about it.
+To better understand a situation, we must know its history.
+The history of Vicodin and other drugs like it show us that we have gotten entirely out of hand with prescription pain relievers, to the point where we now over-medicate with these drugs more than any other country on Earth.
+This fact has to change.
+At A Forever Recovery, our commitment is to learning as much about this problem with heroin and prescription painkillers as we can, so we can do something about it.
 Our help is available to all who seek it, and we are ready to help you or your loved one when you are ready.
-Call today for more information at 877-459-9730.
+Call today for more information.